 If you're getting a slow service from us over the next few days (particularly email) please be patient.
 We're upgrading the servers and checking the plugs and timing and all that techy stuff.
 But as usual, we don't know what the hell we're doing, so we need a little space to sort it out.

 Welcome.
 We've been expecting you.
-Sump is a 100% FREE independent online motorcycle magazine.
-We're into all historic and modern British iron, American iron, plus cafe racers, bobbers, choppers, specials, projects and vintage motorcycles.
-Actually, we're into pretty much everything on two wheels that pumps a piston, lays down a little rubber, fills the air with filthy hydrocarbons and takes us somewhere new and exciting.
+Sump is a 100% FREE independent online classic bike magazine.
+We Sumpsters are into all historic and modern British iron, American iron, cafe racers, bobbers, choppers, specials, projects and vintage motorcycles.
+Actually, we're into pretty much everything on two wheels that pumps a piston, lays down a strip of rubber, fills the air with filthy hydrocarbons and takes our sorry souls somewhere new and exciting.

-We're located mostly in the UK, but being web-based, we're often on the move and bouncing around the satellites and reaching those corners of the world where the established magazines and rags have never been.
+Sump Magazine is located mostly in the UK, but being a web-based magazine, we often find ourselves on the move and bouncing around the satellites and reaching those corners of the world where the established mags and rags have never been.

-Visitors come to us from Australia to Canada to South Africa to the USA to all over South America.
-And we've built a pretty good presence across Europe, Russia and the ex-Soviet states, plus Japan and China.
-In short, we're out there.
+Visitors come to Sump Magazine from Australia to Canada to South Africa to the USA to all over South America.
+And we've built a pretty good presence across Europe, Russia and the ex-Soviet states, Japan and China.
+In short, Sump Magazine is out there.

 Around here, we run Triumphs, BSAs, Nortons, Harleys and AJSs mostly.
-But there are always new old motorcycles coming into our garages and sheds, and we're constantly test-riding (or just joyriding) interesting stuff.
+But there are always new old motorcycles coming into our garages and sheds.
+And new stuff is constantly being test-ridden (or just joy-ridden).

 We don't buy personal data, and we certainly don't sell the information of the people who buy our T-shirts and books, or who advertise with us.